brandaogbs/brandaogbs.github.io/resume.md

     </div>
 </div>

-I am very passionate about new technologies research and development, always looking for challenges.
-Writing software for solving problems, while not being afraid of any hardware integration, excites me.
-Good communication skills, driven by teamwork, always willing to help those around and objectively reporting results, regardless of whether they are good.
-Fast learner experienced in Linux, Android, and bare-metal embedded systems development.
-Usual activities involve real-time programming, telemetry, computer vision, and electronic instrumentation.
+I am highly passionate about research and development in new technologies, constantly seeking out challenges.
+I find great excitement in writing software to solve real‑world problems, while not being afraid of any hardware integration.
+Thrive in diving into complex code bases and solving problems others may avoid.
+I possess strong communication skills, driven by teamwork, and always willing to assist those around me while objectively reporting results.
+I am a fast learner with experience in Linux, Android, and bare‑metal embedded systems development.
+My usual activities include real‑time programming, telemetry, computer vision, and electronic instrumentation.
-Not in my skills, I love to study and research processor architectures, software engineering lore, and machine learning.

 # Education